bradleyjay/datadog_test/datadog/answers.md

 ![A Data Dog](images/ADataDog.jpg)

-As you can clearly see, here we have a prime example of a Datadog.
-As an aside, I think your business model is adorable.
+As you can clearly see, here we have a prime example of Datadog.
+I can't wait to work more with your product.
 With image embedding out of the way, I'll set up the enviornment for the Coding Challenge.

 *Note: on macOS, to screenshot, use Shift+CMD+4*

 ## Section 0: Prerequisites - Setup the Environment

+*Note: From here on, directions directly from the challenge are placed here in blockquote format.*

+> 1. You can utilize any OS/host that you would like to complete this exercise.
+However, we recommend one of the following approaches:
+> - You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
+Here are instructions for setting up a Vagrant Ubuntu VM.
+We strongly recommend using minimum v.
+16.04 to avoid dependency issues.
+> - You can utilize a Containerized approach with Docker for Linux and our dockerized Datadog Agent image.
+>
+> 2. Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.

 #### Initial VM Install and Launch
 Having used Docker briefly before, I was curious to learn about Vagrant.
 I followed the [guide](https://www.vagrantup.com/intro/getting-started/) for setting up a Vagrant Virtual Machine(VM) project:
 - Downloaded and installed [Vagrant](https://www.vagrantup.com/downloads.html) 2.1.2 for macOS.
 - Per Vagrant's recommendation, updated my [VirtualBox](https://www.virtualbox.org/wiki/Downloads) install to 5.2.18.